Looking to make the most of your time in Tokyo? In this article, I share the top recommendations for what to do in the city during a 5-day trip.

 Why it’s worth visiting: Tokyo needs no introduction.
 It’s one of the most spectacular cities in the world

-Where to sleep: as I explain in the article it depends a lot on the area you decide to stay in.
-On Trip.com you can find the best options
+Where to sleep: as I explain in the article, it depends greatly on the area you decide to stay in.
+On Trip.com, you can find the best options

 Japan has been part of my life for a long time: I grew up watching Japanese cartoons and playing video games using Japanese consoles.
-My first DSLR camera was Japanese and so was my first phone.
+My first camera was Japanese, and so was my first phone.

-Probably you can relate to this too.
-And this is even more incredible if you think that right after World War II Japan was devastated.
+You can probably relate to this, too.
+And this is even more incredible if you think that right after World War II, Japan was devastated.
 In a few years, it went from being virtually a third-world country to being one of the most developed countries in the world.
-Every time there is a disaster or a national crisis Japanese people emerge stronger than before (just think about what happened in 2011).
+Every time a disaster or national crisis occurs, Japanese people emerge stronger than before (think about what happened in 2011).

 General Info about Tokyo

-The Narita airport is about 1 hour from the city and it’s a good idea to get the Suica + Narita express card.
-It’s basically a subway card with some money on it plus a return ticket from Narita to Shinjuku subway station.
+The Narita airport is about 1 hour from the city, and getting the Suica + Narita Express card is a good idea.
+It’s a subway card with money and a return ticket from Narita to Shinjuku subway station.

-Transportation is quite expensive in Tokyo, and generally speaking all over Japan.
-If you are planning of traveling extensively using the fast train I recommend you buy the JR Pass: you’ll save a lot of money.
+Transportation is quite expensive in Tokyo and, generally, all over Japan.
+If you plan to travel extensively using high-speed trains, I recommend you buy the JR Pass: you’ll save a lot of money.

 Another thing to keep in mind is that the subway is partially run by the local government and partially by some private companies.
-So remember to check if the lines you’ll use are all part of the same system otherwise, you’ll end up spending more than what you expected.
+So remember to check if the lines you’ll use are part of the same system; otherwise, you’ll spend more than expected.

-This being said I think that every single yen is well spent: the subway is very clean and the people working there are always nice and ready to help even though almost no one can speak English.
+This being said, I think that every single yen is well spent: the subway is very clean, and the people working there are always nice and ready to help even though almost no one can speak English.
 A negative aspect of the subway is the staggering amount of people, especially during rush hours.
-It’s something really difficult to describe.
+It’s something difficult to describe.
 You’ll have to see it with your own eyes.

-Apart from transportation, I don’t think Tokyo is too expensive, at least compared with other capitals like London and New York (here my 5-day travel guide) or any tourist city in Italy where you can easily pay 100€ per night for a 3 stars hotel.
+Apart from transportation, I don’t think Tokyo is too expensive, compared with other capitals like London and New York (here is my 5-day travel guide) or any tourist city in Italy where you can easily pay 100€ per night for a 3-star hotel.
 The food in Tokyo is cheap, especially street food.

 What’s the best season to visit Tokyo?

-The best season to visit Tokyo is during spring when you can see the beautiful cherry trees (sakura) in full bloom.
-Obviously, there will be more tourists than usual and the prices will be higher than the rest of the year.
+The best season to visit Tokyo is spring, when you can see the beautiful cherry trees (sakura) in full bloom.
+Obviously, there will be more tourists than usual, and the prices will be higher than the rest of the year.
 But the weather will be very pleasant too.
-That’s something to really take into consideration since in winter it gets pretty cold and in summer is really hot and humid.
+That’s something to consider since it gets pretty cold in winter, and summer is hot and humid.

 Where to stay in Tokyo

-When you look for a hotel in Tokyo keep in mind that the city doesn’t really have a center.
-There are instead some big suburbs each with its own center.
+When looking for a hotel in Tokyo, remember that the city doesn’t have a center.
+There are instead some big suburbs, each with its own center.
 You can decide where to stay according to what you like.
 Remember that the subway closes at midnight.

-I stayed in Shinjuku because there are many nice things to see in the area.
+I stayed in Shinjuku because the area has many nice things to see.
 You can try to find cheap hotels on Booking.com.
 Another good option is Trip.com.

 Tokyo in 5 day